 The time has come for me to say goodbye to the furry fandom, a personal decision that has been a long time coming.
 I feel these past several years have been equivalent to trying to save a failing relationship and it’s been an uphill battle for me to justify the taxing emotional investment.
 I will do my best to keep this post short but as these things tend to go I know I will probably leave many questions unanswered.

 I joined this community at the end of 2007 as a misguided, ill-informed, and sexually confused outcast.
 At the age of 19 and fresh out of remediation counseling I was the textbook definition of the perfect mark.
-I needed a place where I felt like I belonged and here was a community welcoming me with open arms eager to tell me my strange feelings toward dinosaurs were completely normal.
+I needed a place where I felt like I belonged and was waylaid by people welcoming me with open arms eager to tell me my strange feelings toward dinosaurs were completely normal.
 I immediately made some very poor choices regarding the company I kept, the things I believed, and the situations I allowed myself to get caught up in.
 My actions from these first few years do not represent who I am, nor are they what I wish to be remembered for.
 Throughout the years that followed I grew as a person and the man I am today is not the wayward boy I was over a decade ago.
-This has been a very difficult life lesson for me to demonstrate and I’ve realized the best way for me to do so is to find peace and move on.
+This has been a very difficult life lesson for me to demonstrate and I’ve realized the best way for me to do so is to make peace and move on.

 I will always cherish the genuine moments I had with people from this fandom.
 Many of you brought me up during periods where I felt I was at the end of everything.
 I hold no grudges, but I do have regrets.
 I am thankful that in 2011 those who truly cared about my well being stepped up to intervene.
 With the help of close friends and therapists I came to realize the hole I was digging myself into; I understand now that a community so heavily sexualized was the last possible place I should have been when I was at my most emotionally susceptible, impressionable, and vulnerable.
 In the years that followed I made an effort to present myself as a better person and role model, but in the end I feel this departure is the best decision.